How much does an alcohol license bond cost in Massachusetts?

 - wine and malt

 Each specific liquor license type has unique requirements that must be met.
-For detailed licensing information and instructions, check out our “Important Links” section below.
+For detailed licensing information and instructions, check out our “Additional Resources” section below.

 Some local county and city governments also have their own additional licensing requirements that must be met before an establishment can be approved for a liquor license.